-Clinical Evaluation under the EU MDR
+Clinical evaluation of medical devices under the EU MDR

 Conformity assessment of a medical device under the MDR requires a demonstration that the device meets the general safety and performance requirements (GSPRs), including a clinical evaluation (Article 5).